EHS COVID-19 Resource Hub

 Disinfection done right

 Calls to Poison Control have increased since the start of the pandemic and new CDC report indicates 1 in 3 people are using disinfectants incorrectly.
-The process of disinfection is more that just applying a chemical to a cleaned surface.
+The process of disinfection is more that just applying a chemical to a cleaned surface; the video below can help you handle chemical disinfection safely and with confidence.

 Disinfect with confidence.